tps20005/TheRizzenator3000/README.md

 # What's next for The Rizzemetor 3000?
 AI Chat Bot: Implement an AI chat feature so that users are able to roleplay what they would say to their crush in order to prevent embarrassing encounters
-Pick up Line Post: Implement a feature where users are able to submit pick up lines to website
+Pick up Line Post: Implement a feature where users are able to submit pick up lines to website Subway Surfer Gameplay: Implement a subway surf gameplay so that players are able be focused while using the website

 # BUILT WITH
 HTML, CSS, JavaScript